 The DACA renewal process is similar to the DACA application process.
 You will need to fill in and submit Form I-821D, Form I-765, Form I-765WS, any criminal history/removal documents and the optional Form G-1145 to the USCIS.

 The cost of DACA renewal stands at $495 per application.

 What is the legal status of DACA application today?

 According to recent DACA news, the United States Government is not currently granting New DACA program applicants.
 Only DACA renewals will be processed for the moment.
 Additionally, all DACA renewals will be subjected to the following changes:

 - Applications for renewals must be filed between 120 & 150 days before the expiry of the current DACA.

 - All requests for travel overseas made by DACA holders will be denied unless they are deemed “exceptional circumstances” by the USCIS.

 Additionally, there are talks to reduce future new DACA enrollment periods from two years to one-year deferment.
 However, there is hope.
 The Biden administration promises to strengthen the DACA program and accept new applications soon.

-If you have any questions about your DACA program or would like assistance with DACA renewal, contact us at Yemi Getachew Immigration Law Office for advice.
+If you have any questions about your DACA program or would like assistance with DACA renewal, contact us at Getachew & Ansari Immigration Attorneys, P.C. for advice.